junyachen/NPMM/README.md

 # NPMM
 A nonparametric model for online topic discovery with word embeddings

+# Running
+Please download 'glove.6B.50d.txt' from https://nlp.stanford.edu/projects/glove/ to the same folder of the running codes.

+# Citation
 This is an example code of NPMM using python3.
 Please cite the following paper for your reference:

 @article{chen2019nonparametric,